Chicago Students Call BS on Parents’ Book Banning Crusade

 “Let’s not present getting rid of Gender Queer as censoring our children from sex,” Pierret told the meeting, according to the Sun-Times.
 “It’s homophobia.”

 District superintendent Hank Thiele also noted that Gender Queer wasn’t even considered mandatory reading for students.
-He said during the meeting that it met requirements to be included in the school’s library.
+He said during the meeting that it met guidelines to be included in the school’s library.

 The book is not only causing headaches in Chicago.
 According to ABC 7 El Paso, parents of the Canutillo Independent School District in Texas claimed during a school board meeting earlier this week that Gender Queer does more harm than good.